thelexiconlab/forager/README.md

 ## References
     Hills, T. T, Jones, M. N, & Todd, P. M (2012).
 Optimal foraging in semantic memory.
 Psychological Review, 119(2), 431–440.
     Kumar, A. A, Lundin, N. B, & Jones, M. N (2022).
 Mouse-mole-vole: The inconspicuous benefit of phonology during retrieval from semantic memory.
 Proceedings of the Annual Meeting of the Cognitive Science Society.
-    Troyer A. K, Moscovitch M., Winocur G (1997).
+    Troyer A. K, Moscovitch M., Winocur G. (1997).
 Clustering and switching as two components of verbal fluency: evidence from younger and older healthy adults.
 Neuropsychology.
 Jan;11(1):138-46.